-React Native is usually our first mobile app technology of chose.
-This amazing framework speeds up the software development process and gives the deep level of control over the mobile projects.
-No wonder that tech all-stars like Facebook, Airbnb or Uber use React Native in their mobile applications.
+React Native is usually our first mobile app technology of choice.
+This amazing framework speeds up the software development process and gives a deep level of control over the mobile projects.
+No wonder that tech all-stars like Facebook, Airbnb, or Uber use React Native in their mobile applications.

 If you want to stay at the top of your React Native game, check out the following links!

 Mike Grabowski is one of the best React Native experts out there.
-He is a member of a React Native core team and he’s extremely active in React Native community.
+He is a member of a React Native core team and he’s extremely active in the React Native community.
 Mike frequently writes and speaks about this framework and contributes to various projects.
-Mike is also an organizer of React Native EU 2018, first conference in Europe dedicated solely to React Native.
+Mike is also an organizer of React Native EU, the first conference in Europe dedicated solely to React Native.

 Ray Wenderlich is a well-known persona in the software development community.
 With his team of over 100 software developers and editors, he provides thousands of high-quality resources for coders.
-If you are looking for boosting your programming skills – you may have found the place.
+If you are looking to boost your programming skills – you may have found the place to do so.

 The platform is an amazing source of knowledge on developing apps.
 They also cover React Native providing tutorials like this one from Christine Abernathy from Facebook.

-Ray himself stays active on Twitter and it’s worth to follow him, not only because of React Native-related content.
+Ray himself stays active on Twitter and it’s worth following him, not only because of React Native-related content.

-A real treat for those who would rather listen than reading.
+A real treat for those who would rather listen than read.
 Nader Dabit is a creator and host of React Native Radio on Devchat.tv, a weekly podcast about React Native.
-Nader recorded over 100 episodes so far and does not intend to stop.
+Nader recorded around 180 episodes so far and does not intend to stop.
 Every episode features different guest, usually a representative of a startup, software development company or big tech corporation.
 What do they have in common?
 They are all top React Native experts!

 Dan is also a heavy user and a dedicated contributor on GitHub.
 Make sure to check out his profile and give him some credits for the enormous work he’s doing!

 Maximillian is a co-founder of coding self-learning platform Academind.
 He is also an active teacher on Udemy, where he helps people in mastering React and other programming frameworks.
-He has almost 350K students on Udemy and owns a successful Youtube channel with almost 200K subscribers.
+He has almost 350K students on Udemy and owns a successful Youtube channel with more than 600K subscribers.

-You should definitely follow his Twitter, where he keeps active and post share high-quality content about React Native software development.
+You should definitely follow Maximilian’s Twitter, where he is pretty active and shares high-quality content about React Native software development.

 React Native Training is a Medium-based thread with stories and tutorials for developers interested in React Native.
-The list is curated by two React Native freaks mentioned before, Mike Grabowski and Nader Dabit.
+The list is curated by two React Native freaks who we have already mentioned, Mike Grabowski and Nader Dabit.
 Make sure to check it out once in a while!
 And, of course, you can follow this project on Twitter as well.